RobBrazier/docker-php-composer/README.md

 ```bash
 docker pull robbrazier/php:${version}
 ```
-There is a tag for each directory contained within this repository (see [here](https://hub.docker.com/r/robbrazier/php/tags/) for a full list of tags)
+All future tags now run off the single root Dockerfile (see [here](https://hub.docker.com/r/robbrazier/php/tags/) for a full list of available tags/versions)

 ## NOTICE
 > Prestissimo is no longer installed as composer v2 is much faster - Prestissimo is no longer supported with composer v2 - see [](https://github.com/hirak/prestissimo)